neondatabase/website/content/docs/guides/logical-replication-materialize.md

 - A [Materialize account](https://materialize.com/register/)
 - A [Neon account](https://console.neon.tech/)
 - Optionally, you can install the [psql](https://www.postgresql.org/docs/current/logical-replication.html) command line utility for running commands in both Neon and Materialize.
-Alternatively, you can run the commands in this guide from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and Materialize **SQL Shell**, which require no installation or setup.
+Alternatively, you can run commands from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and Materialize **SQL Shell**, which require no installation or setup.

 ## Enable logical replication

 <Admonition type="important">
 Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.

-Since logical replication requires more detailed logging to the Write-Ahead Log (WAL) for write transactions, it consumes additional storage.
 </Admonition>

 To enable logical replication in Neon: